lazor-kit/program-v2/README.md

 - `closeChunkTxn()` - Close chunk and refund rent

 See the [contract-integration README](./contract-integration/README.md) for detailed API documentation and examples.

+### SDK Refactor (Nov 2025)

+The TypeScript integration SDK was refactored to make contracts easier to use securely:

+- **Centralized PDA Logic**: `client/internal/walletPdas.ts` now derives every PDA with shared validation, removing duplicated logic in `LazorkitClient`.
+- **Policy Resolution Layer**: `PolicyInstructionResolver` automatically falls back to the default policy program when callers don’t pass custom instructions, keeping execute/create flows concise.
+- **CPI Utilities**: Reusable helpers build split indices, CPI hashes, and remaining account metas, ensuring signer flags are preserved and CPI hashing stays consistent between `messages.ts` and runtime builders.
+- **Stronger Validation Helpers**: New utilities such as `credentialHashFromBase64` and `byteArrayEquals` handle credential hashing and byte comparisons in one place.
+- **Tooling**: Run `yarn tsc --noEmit --noUnusedLocals --noUnusedParameters` to catch unused imports/functions early, and use `yarn ts-node tests/execute.test.ts` (or your preferred runner) to exercise the updated flows.

+These changes shrink the public client surface, improve readability, and reduce the chance of subtle security mistakes when composing instructions.

 ## Contributing